gosquared/php-sdk/README.md

 ### Reporting API

-The reporting APIs and their functions are listed on [Reporting API](reporting-docs) docs site.
+The reporting APIs and their functions are listed on [Reporting API][reporting-docs] docs site.

 ## Quick guide
 ```php